-“The end result was anticlimactic,” writes Prof. David Snow of the University of Guelph’s Department of Political Science.
-Prosecutors later struck a plea deal, and Picard paid a $60,000 fine.
+“The end result was anticlimactic,” writes Professor David Snow of the University of Guelph’s Department of Political Science.
+Prosecutors later struck a plea deal and Picard paid a $60,000 fine.
 She remains the only Canadian in history charged under the Act.
-It was “bewildering”, said Picard’s lawyer.
+It was “bewildering,” said Picard’s lawyer.

 “This book surveys the ruins to explain how Canada arrived at a point that nearly every policymaker and stakeholder involved in the process would describe as suboptimal,” says the author.